jenkins-x/jx-docs/content/troubleshooting/faq.md

 ### Is Jenkins X a fork of Jenkins?

-o!
-Jenkins X will always reuse whatever is in Jenkins Core and configure it to be as kubernetes
-                    native as possible.
+No!
+Jenkins X will always reuse whatever is in Jenkins Core and configure it to be as kubernetes native as possible.

 Initially Jenkins X is a distribution of the core Jenkins with a custom kubernetes configuration with some additional built in plugins (e.g. the kubernetes plugin and jx pipelines plugin) packaged as a Helm chart.